-Assessment of the nature and extent of SSLs, which was initiated prior to ACM completion in August 2020, has continued.
-The activities completed since February 2022 include groundwater and surface water sampling (March 2022) and data analysis associated with background monitoring wells, CCR monitoring wells, surface water sampling locations (horizontal delineation), and deep groundwater monitoring wells (vertical delineation).
+Assessment of the nature and extent of SSLs, which was initiated prior to ACM completion in August 2020, is complete.
+Confirmatory activities completed since August 2022 include groundwater and surface water sampling (October 2022) and data analysis associated with background monitoring wells, CCR monitoring wells, surface water sampling locations (horizontal delineation), and deep groundwater monitoring wells (vertical delineation).
 Surface water concentrations were below applicable groundwater protection standards (GWPS), indicating the SSLs of arsenic, lithium, and molybdenum observed in Unit 3 groundwater are spatially limited to the area immediately surrounding the former CCR unit.
-Therefore, horizontal delineation is completed.
+Therefore, the October 2022 data confirmed that horizontal delineation is completed.

-Groundwater data collection and evaluation are ongoing at each deep well.
-In addition, an investigation using isotopic signatures was completed to evaluate groundwater constituent concentrations in deeper groundwater bearing zones.
-Based on the results of the isotopic data evaluation, an addendum to the Comprehensive Groundwater Investigation Report (Geosyntec, 2020c) is being developed for certain CCR constituents observed in deep groundwater in select locations.
-This document will serve to complete vertical delineation for SSLs at the Site.
+In most deep wells, SSL constituent concentrations were below the applicable GWPS, indicating the SSLs of arsenic, lithium, and molybdenum did not migrate into Unit 4.
+In those deep wells where exceedances were observed (APMW-4D, APMW-5D, and APMW-10D), an investigation using isotopic signatures was completed to evaluate the source of groundwater constituent concentrations in deeper groundwater bearing zones.
+Based on the results of the isotopic data evaluation, an addendum to the Comprehensive Groundwater Investigation Report (Geosyntec, 2020c) was completed for certain CCR constituents observed in deep groundwater in select locations (Geosyntec, 2022c).
+This addendum indicated that groundwater below approximately 40 feet below ground surface predates operation of the former CCR unit and documents complete vertical delineation for SSLs at the Site.